Emmanuel Yao Adzator: Education

 Emmanuel Adzator had his second cycle education at Kpando Secondary School.
-He was admitted to the University of Ghana and graduated with a Degree in Psychology.
-He holds a diploma in Human Resource Management from the Ghana Institute of Management and Public Administration.
+He was admitted to the University of Ghana and graduated with a degree in psychology.
+He holds a diploma in human resource management from the Ghana Institute of Management and Public Administration.

 Career

 Emmanuel Adzator was enlisted into the Ghana Prisons Service in April 1989.
-Whiles at the service he had several training in the corrections system including Correctional Reforms, Re-Entry and Reintegration at Joyfields Training Institute in Las Vegas, Nevada and Advanced Prisons Management, from the Galilee Management Institute, Israel.
+While at the service, he had several training in the corrections system including Correctional Reforms, Re-Entry and Reintegration at Joyfields Training Institute in Las Vegas, Nevada and Advanced Prisons Management, from the Galilee Management Institute, Israel.

 Adzator has headed several prisons in Ghana including Nsawam Medium Security Prisons and Obuasi Local Prisons.
-He became the Ashanti Regional Regional Prisons Commander.
+He became the Ashanti Regional Prisons Commander.
 He was the General Staff Officer as well as the Criminal Records Officer at the Prisons Headquarters.